 SAT / ACT Prep - Brian R. McElroy Tutoring

-As an SAT/ACT perfect scorer and Harvard graduate with over 20 years of experience preparing high school students for the SAT and ACT, I can say with confidence that I offer some of the best SAT / ACT preparation and tutoring services in the world.
+As an SAT/ACT perfect scorer, test-prep expert, and Harvard graduate with over 20 years of teaching experience, I can say with confidence that I offer some of the best SAT / ACT preparation and tutoring services in the world.

 My customized SAT and ACT prep programs have produced consistent score improvements (an average of 170 points improvement on the 1600-point SAT, and 4-8 points of improvement on the ACT) that rival those of any tutoring company worldwide.

 Unlike most major test prep companies, I use only real SATs and ACTs during the preparation process, and my methods have been gradually refined over time to reflect the subtle changes to the tests.

-Remember that lots of companies will promise you big SAT and ACT improvements, but most will fail to live up to that promise.
-An SAT or ACT prep program is only as effective as is the instructor who actually teaches the material.
-And the best way to learn is not through a canned video, but through personal, one-on-one, real time interaction, either in person or via Skype, worldwide.
-My clients choose me instead of a brand name, because they do not want to leave their students' test scores up to chance.
+Hundreds of companies will promise you big SAT and ACT improvements, but in the end, most will fail to live up to that promise.
+In most cases, an SAT or ACT prep program is only as effective as is the instructor who actually teaches the material.
+The best way to learn is not through a canned video, but through personal, one-on-one, engaging real-time interaction.
+My clients choose me instead of a brand name, because they do not want to take any chances with their scores.

 Increasingly, the bulk of my SAT-prep business is coming from students with elite scores who just need a fine-tuning, or dissatisfied former clients of nationally franchised test-prep companies who need a complete "re-boot."
 When it comes to a test as important as the SAT, students should choose to prepare with a true professional, not a novice tutor with a weekend's worth of training who reads lessons straight from the manual, or a bunch of canned, free online videos that purport to be a suitable substitute for private, personalized instruction.